saladshootrdlux/opal-code-challenge/README.md

 ![deploy to aws ecr](https://user-images.githubusercontent.com/38591271/106989243-961f8b80-6726-11eb-9d03-a1fd92a757a7.png)

-6. NOTE: There is an error that occurs[mentioned here](https://github.com/saladshootrdlux/opal-code-challenge/issues/7) when the entire block of code within `main.tf` is run at once.
+6. NOTE: There is an [error that occurs](https://github.com/saladshootrdlux/opal-code-challenge/issues/7) when the entire block of code within `main.tf` is run at once.
 As such, the next set of instructions have been sectioned into two additional 'sub-steps' that require we modify the `main.tf` file.
 We already created our ECR repository (listed as sub-step 1) when we executed `$ terraform apply` earlier.
 See the following:

 ![main tf steps](https://user-images.githubusercontent.com/38591271/106988044-9702ee00-6723-11eb-8cca-6ab4180c3d58.png)